 Are you eating well?

 Remember to drink about 2 liters a day or 3 quarts of pure water.
-Eat 6 protein servings (meat the size of a pack of cards, a handful of almonds, two eggs, a cup of yogurt).
+Eat 6 protein servings (meat the size of a pack of cards, a handful of almonds, two eggs, a cup of yoghurt).
 Have some salt in your food (choose iodine supplemented table salt) to distribute the fluids properly.
 Eat plenty of dark, leafy greens and fresh from the garden when possible.

 Sit on a Swedish chair or exercise ball for a straight back.
 Let the abdomen become the hammock for the baby.